pusuluri16/python-challenge/README.md

 * Text files are genearted for each of the analysis for PyBank and PyPoll and are added to analysis folder.

 * Code for PyBank and PyPoll does these steps:
-              Correctly Reads in the CSV
+              Correctly Reads in the CSV,
-              Results Printed out to correctly to terminal Code Runs Error Free
+              Results Printed out to correctly to terminal, Code Runs Error Free,
-              Exports results to text file
+              Exports results to text file and
-              Code is cleaned and commented
+              Code is cleaned and commented.